citelab/JAMScript/qstart.md

 jam term u-501-device-461-dev-2
 ```

 We are using tmux.
-So, to detach use `Ctrl-B d`.
+So, to detach press `Ctrl-B d`.

 To stop the application executing in the above listing, we need to run the following command.
 ```shell